i2000s/QI/README.md

+***Note***: This project has mainly been moved to the [ICIQ community project](https://github.com/ICIQ/iciq.github.io).
+Therefore, this repository is no longer under active development.

 QI-Project
 ==
 This is an open-source project aiming at facilitating collaborations and creativities in the field of quantum information, quantum computing and quantum artificial intelligence.
 It is expected to have a website linking with discussions, documentations and maybe some implements of algorithms.
 Here is the source code for the website and the repository for related projects.